VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Introduction

-While the conventional wisdom of dynamic frequency scaling-based energy control~\cite{noauthordynamic2025} holds that reducing frequency directly lowers power, the net effect on energy (time $\times$ power) is not straightforward, because the increase in execution time varies significantly depending on the workload's characteristics.
+While the conventional wisdom of dynamic frequency scaling-based energy control holds that reducing frequency directly lowers power~\cite{gonzalez1997supply}, the net effect on energy (time $\times$ power) for LLM serving is not straightforward, as the increase in latency, which is crucial for user experience, varies significantly depending on workload characteristics.
 In particular, our empirical profiling of LLM inference reveals an interesting non-monotonic energy-frequency relationship.
-As shown in \fref{fig:u-shape-coupled}, while reducing GPU frequency from 1410 MHz to 1005 MHz ($-28.7\%$) does increase execution time, the increase is sub-linear.
-Consequently, the total energy follows a U-shaped curve with respect to GPU frequency.
-This U-shaped trend suggests that at low frequencies, execution time dominates energy, whereas running at high frequencies, power dominates; in the middle lies an energy sweet point.
+As shown in \fref{fig:u-shape-coupled}, while reducing A100 GPU frequency from 1410 MHz to 1005 MHz ($-28.7\%$) does increase execution time, this increase is sub-linear.
+Consequently, the total energy follows a U-shaped curve with respect to frequency.
+This U-shaped trend suggests that at low frequencies, execution time dominates energy, whereas at high frequencies, power dominates; in the middle lies an energy sweet spot.